huangdaolang/Academic-Page/content/publication/sequential-convolution-and-runge-kutta-residual-architecture-for-image-compressed-sensing/index.md

   - admin
   - Qingliang Chen
 doi: 10.1007/978-3-030-58545-7_14
-publication: In European Conference on Computer Vision
+publication: In European Conference on Computer Vision 2020
-publication_short: In *ECCV*
+publication_short: In *ECCV 2020*
 abstract: In recent years, Deep Neural Networks (DNN) have empowered Compressed Sensing (CS) substantially and have achieved high reconstruction quality and speed far exceeding traditional CS methods.
 However, there are still lots of